kurrik/cleanstring-ts/README.md

     with some content

 `);
-// Result: "This is a multiline string\nwith some content"
+// Result: "    This is a multiline string\n    with some content"
 ```

 ## License